DavidAnson/markdownlint/README.md

 -->
 ```

-These changes apply to the entire file regardless of where the comment
+These changes apply to the entire file regardless of where the comment is
-is located.
+located.
 Multiple such comments (if present) are applied top-to-bottom.
+By
+default, content of `markdownlint-configure-file` is assumed to be JSON, but
+[`options.configParsers`](#optionsconfigparsers) can be used to support
+alternate formats.

 ## API